brudnak/MOM/README.md

 # Why this project?
 Our company uses an Order Management System called Multichannel Order Manager (MOM).
 As an older, outdated system, the program can be difficult to use, slow, and is missing many features that are vital for a business.
 This interface was delveoped to supplement our system and allow us an easier way to search for the information we need to find, collect the data we need to be aware of, and simplify our numerous processes and workarounds.

 As MOM does not have an exposed API, this project utilizes local access to our SQL Server to access data.
-It also uses the ShipStation API to request our shipping data.
-The ShipStation API is also used to export our orders into ShipStation in a separate module.
+It also uses the ShipStation API to request our shipping data so that we can dependably measure and project profitability, estimate competitive pricing, and also push our pending orders to their dashboard so that our warehouse can quickly input dimensions and print labels without having to worry about the customer's information.

 Some of the most important and time-saving features include:
 * The ability to view and open multiple pages at a time, whereas in MOM only one window can be open.